microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeeting-list-recordings.md

 |Delegated (personal Microsoft account)|Not supported.|Not supported.|
 |Application|OnlineMeetingRecording.Read.All, OnlineMeetingRecording.Read.Chat|Not available.|

+> **Note:**
-> **Note:** The application permission `OnlineMeetingRecording.Read.Chat` uses [resource-specific consent](/microsoftteams/platform/graph-api/rsc/resource-specific-consent).
+> * The application permission `OnlineMeetingRecording.Read.Chat` uses [resource-specific consent](/microsoftteams/platform/graph-api/rsc/resource-specific-consent).
-> This permission is applicable only for scheduled private chat meetings, not for channel meetings.
+> * This permission applies only to scheduled private chat meetings, not to channel meetings.

 To use application permission for this API, tenant administrators must create an application access policy and grant it to a user.
 It authorizes the app configured in the policy to fetch online meetings or online meeting artifacts on behalf of that user (with the user ID specified in the request path).
 For more information, see [Allow applications to access online meetings on behalf of a user](/graph/cloud-communication-online-meeting-application-access-policy).

 > [!NOTE]
-> This API works only for a meeting that hasn't expired.
+> * This API is available for a meeting that hasn't expired.
 For more information, see [Limits and specifications for Microsoft Teams](/microsoftteams/limits-specifications-teams#meeting-expiration).
-> This API works only for users who are part of the meeting calendar invite(applicable to both private chat meetings, channel meetings).
+> * This API is also available to users who are part of the meeting calendar invite, which applies to both private chat meetings and channel meetings.

 ## HTTP request